Xueyi-Wang/Xueyi-Xang.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
   - Deep learning
+  - Time series analysis
+  - Smart rehabilitation
-  - Rehabilitation
+  - Smart Health

 # Education to show in About widget
 education: